'Salem's Lot: Reception

+Neil Gaiman recalls that "My first encounter with Stephen King, long before I met him in the flesh, was on East Croydon station in about 1975.
+I was fourteen.
+I picked up a book with an all-black cover.
+It was called Salem's Lot...
+I stayed up late finishing Salem's Lot, loving the Dickensian portrait of a small American town destroyed by the arrival of a vampire.
+Not a nice vampire, a proper vampire.
+Dracula meets Peyton Place.
+After that I bought everything King wrote as it came out.
+Some books were great, and some weren't.
+It was okay.
+I trusted him."

 Adaptations

 Film and television

-In 1979, 'Salem's Lot was adapted to a two-part television miniseries of the same name that aired on CBS.
+In 1979, 'Salem's Lot was adapted as a three-hour two-part television miniseries of the same name that aired on CBS.
 It stars David Soul as Ben Mears, and was nominated for three Primetime Emmy Awards and an Edgar Award.
 It was filmed on location in Ferndale, California.
 A truncated two-hour version was also released in cinemas in some countries.
 In 1987, Larry Cohen directed the film A Return to Salem's Lot.
 Marketed as a sequel to the 1979 miniseries, the film does not include any of the original characters despite using the image of Barlow from the 1979 version on the poster.

-In 2004, TNT premiered a new television adaptation of 'Salem's Lot starring Rob Lowe as Ben Mears, which also received a Primetime Emmy nomination.
+In 2004, TNT premiered a new television adaptation of 'Salem's Lot, also a three-hour, two-part miniseries, starring Rob Lowe as Ben Mears.
+It also received a Primetime Emmy nomination.

 In 2018, the eighth episode of the Castle Rock TV series (centered around the fictional town created by King) entitled "Past Perfect" was aired, which briefly showed a present-day bus stop in Jerusalem's Lot.
 A traffic sign indicated that the town was located 24 miles away from Castle Rock.
-The Marsten House is featured in the show's second season.
+The Marsten House is a primary location in the show's second season.

-The 2021 Epix television series Chapelwaite, starring Adrien Brody and Emily Hampshire, is based on the short story "Jerusalem's Lot", a prequel to 'Salem's Lot set in the 19th Century.
+The 2021 Epix television series Chapelwaite, starring Adrien Brody and Emily Hampshire, is loosely based on the short story "Jerusalem's Lot", a prequel to 'Salem's Lot set in the 19th century.

 A theatrical film adaptation of 'Salem's Lot, from New Line Cinema, was announced in April 2019, with Gary Dauberman set to write and direct, and James Wan attached to produce.
 Filming began in Boston in September 2021.
 Lewis Pullman stars as Ben Mears, while Spencer Treat Clark and Makenzie Leigh will co-star as Mike Ryerson and Susan Norton respectively.
-The film was originally scheduled to be released in cinemas on September 9, 2022, but was pushed back to April 21, 2023 before being pulled from Warner Bros. release schedule indefinitely.
+The film was originally scheduled to be released in cinemas on September 9, 2022, but was pushed back to April 21, 2023, before being pulled from Warner Bros. release schedule indefinitely.
+The film premiered directly on Max on October 3, 2024.

 Radio

-The novel was adapted in the U.K. as a radio drama on BBC Radio 4 in 1995.
+The novel was adapted in the UK as a radio drama on BBC Radio 4 in 1994.